|Docs

 Once imported, you should only need to add your API token to get connected and start executing queries in the collection.

-Alternatively, you can use our GraphiQL playground to view the schema and test your queries.
+Alternatively, you can use the GraphiQL playground to view the schema and test your queries.

 GraphiQL Playground